Frequently Asked Questions

 How can I really figure out what type of services my loved one needs?

-When you contact Coastal Companion Care we will set up an assessment meeting with our RN Service Supervisor who will help you develop a specialized plan for your loved one based on his/her individual needs.
-The type and amount of in-home services needed are based on a person's current overall condition, family/community support currently in place, older person's and family's request for care and assistance.
+When you contact Coastal Companion Care we will set up an assessment meeting with our RN Nurse Supervisor who will help you develop a specialized plan for your loved one based on his/her individual needs.
+The type and amount of In-Home services needed are based on a person's current overall condition and family and/or community support currently in place.

 How can I pay for Coastal Companion Care services?